-Olson holds a doctorate in music composition from the University of Toronto, a Master of Music degree from the Yale School of Music, an Artist Diploma from the Institute of Sacred Music at Yale, and a Bachelor of Music degree from the University of Calgary.
+Olson’s music is performed on four continents; it can also be heard on recordings by the Canadian Chamber Choir, percussionist Ian David Rosenbaum, bassoonist Rachael Elliott, soprano Magali Simard-Galdès, oboist Catherine Lee, and Shawn Mativetsky, McGill University professor of tabla and percussion.
+Her scores are available from the Canadian Music Centre, Galaxy Music, Hal Leonard’s Mark Foster series, and E.C.
+Schirmer (O Inexpressible Mystery – forthcoming).
+Olson holds a doctorate in music composition from the University of Toronto, a Master of Music degree from the Yale School of Music, an Artist Diploma from the Yale Institute of Sacred Music, and a Bachelor of Music degree from the University of Calgary.
 She is an adjunct professor of composition at the Hartt School of Music.

 Something to Say will be performed at Make a Noise!
 Marathon October 22, 2017 | 4 pm